Sophia-Okito/team-faraday/README.md

 The next step is to make a csv file with the biodata of members of the team.
 ## Team Members
 * Sophia Okito

+# Steps on how to go about task one

 ![Pipeline Task Stage 0](https://user-images.githubusercontent.com/63434504/89200450-f252f880-d5a7-11ea-8a61-96cfe580bf42.jpg)